Back in the Seventies

-Back in the Seventies (Spanish:Allá en el setenta y tantos) is a 1945 Argentine historical drama film directed by Francisco Múgica and starring Silvana Roth, Carlos Cores and Felisa Mary.
+Back in the Seventies (Spanish:Allá en el setenta y tantos) is a 1945 Argentine historical melodrama film of the classical era of Argentine cinema, directed by Francisco Múgica and starring Silvana Roth, Carlos Cores and Felisa Mary.
 Roth plays Cecilia Ramos, a fictionalized version of Élida Paso (1867-1893) an Argentine pharmacist who became the first woman from South America to graduate from a university.

 The film's sets were designed by Mario Vanarelli.